Close Menu

 Every act of good deed that a Muslim performs will be recorded for him and rewarded on the day of accountability.
 Allah created us with a purpose, and along with that purpose comes responsibility.
 We are responsible for worshiping Allah, but we are also responsible for being caretakers of His creation.
 This means treating others with kindness, looking after the environment, and living ethically in our dealings.

 Worship does not mean abandoning the world.
-Islam is a practical religion that encourages us to seek our sustenance, build our communities Islamically, and pursue our personal goals while keeping our ultimate purpose — worshiping Allah —at the center of our lives daily.
-We are not expected to isolate ourselves from the world, but rather to live in it with balance and seeking the Hereafter with it.
+Islam is a practical religion that encourages us to seek our sustenance, build our communities Islamically, and pursue our personal goals while keeping our ultimate purpose, worshiping Allah at the center of our lives daily.
+We are not expected to isolate ourselves from the world, but rather to live in it with balance and seek the Hereafter with it.

 My brother and sister in Islam, let’s know that Allah created us with a purpose, and along with that purpose comes responsibility.
 We are responsible for worshiping Allah, but we are also responsible for being caretakers of His creation.
 This means treating others with kindness, looking after the environment, and living ethically in our dealings.